Alexpg23/Python-Projects/README.md

 along my academic and professional preparation.
 The notebooks contain several example of finance-related problem solving related to Portfolio Management, Risk Management, Derivatives Pricing, Investment Strategies and Machine Leargning Applications.
 This Index is aimed to help readers to find the relevant files among all the support files and to give a general insight of the problem solved and models used within each project.
+All of the projects referenced below are developed in Python or R.